LArchCS/Handwritten-Equation-Recognition-Tensorflow/README.md

 Read the `report`

 ## Version
-1.0
+1. 1.0
-I got a `A+` for my `COSI 101A Artificial intelligence` class on this term project
+2. I got a `A+` for my COSI 101A Artificial intelligence class by this term project